FAQ - Frequently asked questions

 The application portfolio is a digitized artistic portfolio that includes at least 20 artistic works and is uploaded to the application portal in one file.
 The application portfolio may not contain any inserted links to time-based digital works such as YouTube, dropbox, one drive or similar.
 Time-based digital works can only be uploaded via an upload function in the upload portal (link in the application portal).

-Questions on the letter of motivation with indication of the subject area
+Questions on the letter of motivation

 Questions about certificates and proof of previous education